-The exemption for estates and trusts was unchanged by tax reform at \$24,600.
+The exemption for estates and trusts was increased to \$25,000.

-AMT paid on "timing" preferences and adjustments (such as accelerated depreciation) for prior years is allowed as a credit against a later year's regular income tax to the extent it exceeds the later year's tentative AMT.
+AMT paid on "timing" preferences and adjustments (such as accelerated depreciation) for prior years is allowed as a credit against a later year's regular income tax to the extent it exceeds the later year's tentative minimum tax.
 Therefore, this AMT credit cannot reduce the regular income tax below the AMT for that later year.

-Example: T's 2018 AMT attributable to timing preferences was \$80,000.
-T's 2019 regular tax is \$100,000, and T's tentative AMT is \$70,000.
+Example: T's 2019 AMT attributable to timing preferences was \$80,000.
+T's 2020 regular tax is \$100,000, and T's tentative minimum tax is \$70,000.
 T may reduce the regular tax by \$30,000.
 Generally, T's remaining AMT credit of \$50,000 (\$80,000 less \$30,000) may be carried forward indefinitely.
 No carryback is permitted.

 A full discussion of the AMT is beyond the scope of this letter.
 AMT considerations are exceedingly complex and require careful planning.
-Please consult your BDO advisor prior to year-end to discuss how the AMT might affect you.
+Please consult your client service professional prior to year-end to discuss how the AMT might affect you.